Stalker (1979 film): Writing

 After reading the novel Roadside Picnic, by Arkady and Boris Strugatsky, Tarkovsky initially recommended it to a friend, the film director Mikhail Kalatozov, thinking Kalatozov might be interested in adapting it into a film.
 Kalatozov abandoned the project when he could not obtain the rights to the novel.
 Tarkovsky then became very interested in adapting the novel and expanding its concepts.
 He hoped it would allow him to make a film which conformed to the classical Aristotelian unity: a single action, on a single location, within 24 hours (single point in time).

 Tarkovsky viewed the idea of the Zone as a dramatic tool to draw out the personalities of the three protagonists, particularly the psychological damage from everything that happens to the idealistic views of the Stalker as he finds himself unable to make others happy: "This, too, is what Stalker is about: the hero goes through moments of despair when his faith is shaken; but every time he comes to a renewed sense of his vocation to serve people who have lost their hopes and illusions."

 The film departs considerably from the novel.
 According to an interview with Tarkovsky in 1979, the film has basically nothing in common with the novel except for the two words "Stalker" and "Zone".

-Yet several similarities remain between the novel and the film.
-In both works, the Zone is guarded by a police or military guard, apparently authorized to use deadly force.
-The Stalker in both works tests the safety of his path by tossing nuts and bolts tied with scraps of cloth, verifying that gravity is working as usual.
-A character named Porcupine is a mentor to Stalker.
-In the novel, frequent visits to the Zone increase the likelihood of abnormalities in the visitor's offspring.
-In the book, the Stalker's daughter has light hair all over her body, while in the film she is disabled (uses crutches) and has psychokinetic abilities.
-The 'meat grinder', a particularly perilous location, is mentioned in both film and the book.
-Neither in the novel nor in the film do the women enter the Zone — indeed, the film features a female character who is introduced as wishing to enter the Zone, but who is dismissed by the Stalker prior to departure.
-Finally, the target of the expedition in both works is a wish-granting device.

-In Roadside Picnic, the site was specifically described as the site of alien visitation; the name of the novel derives from a metaphor proposed by a character who compares the visit to a roadside picnic.
-The closing monologue by the Stalker's wife at the end of the film has no equivalent in the novel.
-An early draft of the screenplay was published as a novel titled Stalker, or The Wish Machine, that differs substantially from the finished film.